-(4)P Analyses shall be carried out using idealisations of both the geometry and the behaviour of the structure.
-The idealisations selected shall be appropriate to the problem being considered.

-(5) The geometry and the properties of the structure and its behaviour at each stage of construction shall be considered in the design.

-(6)P The effect of the geometry and properties of the structure on its behaviour at each stage of construction shall be considered in the design

-(7) Common idealisations of the behaviour used for analysis are:

-- linear elastic behaviour (see 5.4) - linear elastic behaviour with limited redistribution (see 5.5) - plastic behaviour (see 5.6), including strut and tie models (see 5.6.4) - non-linear behaviour (see 5.7)

-(8) In buildings, the effects of shear and axial forces on the deformations of linear elements and slabs may be ignored where these are likely to be less than 10% of those due to bending.
+- (4)P Analyses shall be carried out using idealisations of both the geometry and the behaviour of the structure.
+The idealisations selected shall be appropriate to the problem being considered. - AC1 Clause deleted - (5)P The effect of the geometry and properties of the structure on its behaviour at each stage of construction shall be considered in the design - (6) Common idealisations of the behaviour used for analysis are: - linear elastic behaviour (see 5.4) - linear elastic behaviour with limited redistribution (see 5.5) - plastic behaviour (see 5.6), including strut and tie models (see 5.6.4) - non-linear behaviour (see 5.7) - (7) In buildings, the effects of shear and axial forces on the deformations of linear elements and slabs may be ignored where these are likely to be less than 10% of those due to bending.
+(ACI)